Sunday, 24 February 2019

 At Vespers yesterday afternoon the antiphons and psalms were of Saturday.
 The chapter was proper to the Sunday, Fratres: Libenter suffertis, and the Office hymn was Jam sol recedit igneus.
-After the collect of the Sunday a commemoration of St. Andrew Corsini was sung.
-The Suffrage of All Saints was omitted due to the concurring double feast as were the the Dominical preces at Compline.
+After the collect of the Sunday a commemoration of St. Peter Damina was sung.
+The Suffrage of the Saints was omitted due to the concurring double feast as were the the Dominical preces at Compline.

 At Mattins the antiphons and psalms are from the Psalter for Sundays.
 In the first nocturn the lessons continue to be read from Genesis (Ch.
 5 & 6), the beginning of the story of Noah.
 In the second nocturn the lessons are from St. Ambrose on Noah and the Ark and in the third nocturn the lessons are a homily from St. Gregory on the Gospel of the seed falling on good and poor ground.
 A ninth responsory, Cum turba plurima, is sung in place of the Te Deum.

 At Lauds the 'second scheme' of psalms is sung: Pss 50, 117, 62, Canticle of the Three Children (Benedictus es) and 148.
 The antiphons at Lauds are proper for Sexagesima Sunday, Secundum magnam misericordiam as are the chapter and antiphon on the Benedictus.
-After the collect of the Sunday a commemoration of St. Andrew Corsini is sung.
-The Suffrage is omitted.
+After the collect of the Sunday the Suffrage of the Saints is sung.

 At Prime the order of psalmody is Pss.
 92, 99 (displaced at Lauds) 118i & 118ii.
 The Dominical preces are omitted.
 At the Hours the antiphons, Semen cecidit etc, and chapters are proper to Sexagesima Sunday.

 Mass is sung after Terce.
-The Gloria is omitted, the second collect is of St. Andrew Corsini.
-Today there is no third collect.
+The Gloria is omitted, the second collect is A cunctis, the third collect is chosen by the Dean or rector.
 A Tract is sung after the Gradual, the Creed is sung , the Preface is of Trinity and Benedicamus Domino is sung as the dismissal by the deacon facing the altar.

 In the 'liturgical books of 1962' there are no commemorations at either Vespers.
+The feast of St. Matthias is not transferred but commemorated at Lauds and said Masses only.
 Mattins is cut down to a single nocturn.
 At Prime the arrangement of psalmody is festive, Pss.
 53, 118i, 118ii.
-At Mass there is single collect and Benedicamus Domino is suppressed in favour of Ite, missa est.
+At sung Mass there is single collect and Benedicamus Domino is suppressed in favour of Ite, missa est.

 Art: Jerome Nadal